NablaT/angular2gen/README.md

     │_ name-of-your-component.component.scss or css (depends on Sass installation): The css file of the component │_ name-of-your-component.component.spec.ts: The test file of the component │_ name-of-your-component.component.ts: The component
+    │_ index.ts: Barel of your component
 ```

+####What is a barel ?

+A barel is a file that imports, aggregates, and re-exports items.
+We use them for several reason:
+- A barrel aggregates many imports into a single import.
+- A barrel reduces the number of imports a file may need.
+- A barrel provides a consistent pattern to import everything exported in the barrel from a folder.
+- This is consistent with a pattern from Node, which imports the index.js|ts file from a folder.
+- A barrel shortens import statements.
+-
 ## Generate directives

 To generate a directive, run the following command in your shell: